cavo789/blog/blog/XXX/docker-joomla-restore-jpa/index.md

 ### The .env file

 As introduced above; we don't need Joomla anymore but just PHP and Apache.
-We'll then define a `PHP_VERSION` variable and initialize it to the desired version.
+We'll then define a `PHP_VERSION` variable and initialise it to the desired version.

 ```.env
 CONTAINER_PREFIX=joomla